-A number of Los Angeles mortgage loan modification reforms could soon be enacted‚ according to a recent report by The Los Angeles Times.
+A number of Woodland Hills mortgage loan modification reforms could soon be enacted‚ according to a recent report by The Woodland Hills Times.

-Our Los Angeles mortgage loan modification attorneys are encouraged by the news that there won’t need to be extensive political wrangling to make it a reality.
+Our Woodland Hills mortgage loan modification attorneys are encouraged by the news that there won’t need to be extensive political wrangling to make it a reality.
 That’s because there are large portions of President Obama’s mortgage refinancing package that won’t require Congressional approval.
 They are essentially administrative improvements that could take place within just a few weeks.

 However‚ a number of these improvements won’t help much if you are underwater on your mortgage.
 Most of these measures are for borrowers who are current on their payments.
 But it is a start.

-Mortgage loan modification could be an alternative to a Los Angeles foreclosure‚ although your best course of action is a consultation with an experienced attorney who can sift through all the factors in your situation to help you determine your best options.
+Mortgage loan modification could be an alternative to a Woodland Hills foreclosure‚ although your best course of action is a consultation with an experienced attorney who can sift through all the factors in your situation to help you determine your best options.